32blit/32blit-sdk/docs/pico.md

 Additionally the 32blit SDK has some conveniences:

-1. Tiled editor .tmx support for levels
+* Tiled editor .tmx support for levels
-2. An asset pipeline for converting fonts & spritesheets for use on device
+* An asset pipeline for converting fonts & spritesheets for use on device
-3. A boilerplate project with GitHub Actions
+* A boilerplate project with GitHub Actions

-## Building
+## Building The SDK & Examples

-### Linux
+We recommend using Linux to work with PicoSystem/Pico SDK.
+It's the path of least resistance!

+This guide was tested with Ubuntu 21.04, and most of these instructions will work in its WSL (Windows Subsystem for Linux) equivalent.

 You'll need a compiler and a few other dependencies to get started building C++ for PicoSystem: